Undergraduate Courses

 SIE 457: Project Management

 Foundations, principles, methods and tools for effective design and management of projects in technology-based organizations.
 This course focuses on the scope, time, cost, performance and quality concerns of engineering projects characterized by risk and uncertainty.
 Initiating, planning, executing, monitoring, controlling and closing process are addressed.
 Students design and complete a project from concept through completion.
-Project Management software is utilized.
+Project management software is utilized.
 May be convened with SIE 557.

-SIE 458: Model-Based Systems Engineering
+SIE 458: Model Based Systems Engineering

 An introduction to model-based systems engineering (MBSE), which is the formalized application of modeling to support system requirements, design, analysis, verification and validation activities beginning in the conceptual design phase and continuing throughout development and later life cycle phases.
 The course emphasizes practical use of the Systems Modeling Language (SysML) and MBSE methods.